vyos/vyos-documentation/docs/services/dns-forwarding.rst

 lightweight and have a small footprint, suitable for resource constrained routers and firewalls, for this we utilize PowerDNS recursor.

-VyOS DNS forwarder does not require an upstream DNS server.
+The VyOS DNS forwarder does not require an upstream DNS server.
 It can serve as a full recursive DNS server - but it can also forward queries to configurable upstream DNS servers.
 By not configuring any upstream DNS servers you also avoid to be tracked by the provider of your upstream DNS server.